Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness

 Artificial intelligence (AI) has become an integral part of our lives.
 However, the deployment of AI systems has sparked a debate on important ethical concerns, especially around fairness.
 There is a growing concern that AI systems perpetuate and even amplify existing biases, leading to unfair outcomes.
 One key area where fairness is critical is text-to-image (or image-to-image) synthesis \cite{Rombach_2022_CVPR,yu22parti,ramesh2022hierarchical,nichol2022glide,saharia2022photorealistic}, which may revolutionize a range of applications, including marketing and social media.
 Diffusion Models (DM) like Stable Diffusion (SD) \cite{Rombach_2022_CVPR} are currently a widely used variant of image synthesis models, which generate realistic and high-quality images based on text input.

 However, despite these successes and similar to generative language models, they inherently suffer from biased and unfair behavior.
+In this regard, our work is twofold.
+For one, we audit generative models for present biases and at the same time evaluate their mitigation.
 Attempts to address these issues comprise data pre-processing \cite{schramowski2022can, nichol2022glide} and in-process approaches \cite{Li_2022_ECCV,berg-etal-2022-prompt}.
 Inspired by advances in instructing AI systems based on human feedback \cite{Ouyang2022TrainingLM, friedrich2022XIL_typo}, we explore the instruction of text-to-image models on fairness in this work.
-To this end, we evaluate biases in the publicly available text-to-image model Stable Diffusion, its underlying large-scale dataset as well as its pre-trained modules.
-Therefore, we created a subset of LAION-5B \cite{schuhmann2022laion} containing over 1.8M images depicting over 150 occupations.
+For the audit, we evaluate biases in the publicly available text-to-image model Stable Diffusion, its underlying large-scale dataset as well as its pre-trained modules.
+Therefore, we created a subset of LAION-5B \cite{schuhmann2022laion} containing over 1.8M images depicting over 150 occupations to approximate the present gender occupation bias.
 Furthermore, we identify potential strategies for addressing and mitigating previously found biases, particularly in a model's generated output.
 Most importantly, we propose a novel and advanced strategy, \textsc{Fair Diffusion}, for bias mitigation at the deployment stage of generative models.
 It utilizes a (textual) interface for instructing the model, which we envision as an essential component for designing and implementing fair DMs.

-\textsc{Fair Diffusion} builds on biased concepts captured in a model and steers them in a given direction to increase fairness.
+\textsc{Fair Diffusion} builds on biased concepts captured in a model from training and steers them in a given direction to increase fairness at inference.
 A user is in control and guides the model by instructing on fairness.
 For the first time, \textsc{Fair Diffusion} offers a practical approach to fairness in DMs.
 This way, it is possible to realize different notions of fairness, e.g., outcome impartiality, in a single framework, easily accessible to individuals.

 By addressing these fairness issues, we pave the way for DMs to be used in a way that is more ethical, fair, and beneficial to members of society.
 More importantly, with our strategy, the user regains some control over the model output, which has previously been ceded to a small number of entities with large computational resources.